NCAS-CMS/cms-website/_drafts/puma2.md

 You will be sent an email when your PUMA2 account is ready for use.

-### 2. Login to PUMA2
+### 3. Login to PUMA2

-PUMA2 is accessed from the ARCHER2 login nodes, and uses the same username and password.
+PUMA2 is accessed from the ARCHER2 login nodes, and you will use the same username and password.

 * [Login to ARCHER2](https://docs.archer2.ac.uk/quick-start/quickstart-users/#login-to-archer2) as usual.